Teen falls through roof of Penfield school

 PENFIELD, N.Y.
-(WROC) – Monroe County Sheriff’s deputies say a teen who had fallen through the roof of Bay Trail Middle School in Penfield on Thursday at around 12:30 a.m.
+(WROC) – Officials from the Monroe County Sheriff’s Office say a teen fell through the roof of Bay Trail Middle School in Penfield Thursday around 12:30 a.m.

 Upon arrival, deputies said they located a teen on top of the roof, who said his friend fell through a sky light, and was laying on the floor of the gymnasium.